-- Does the measure demonstrate a quality problem related to home health care interventions and improvement in bathing? - Is a national performance measure still warranted? - Are you aware of evidence that other disparities exist in this area of healthcare?
+- Does the measure demonstrate a quality problem related to home health care interventions and improvement in management of oral medications? - Is a national performance measure still warranted? - Are you aware of evidence that other disparities exist in this area of healthcare?